glenliu/glenliu.github.io/finance/cfa/level3/SS13-14 EQP.md

 Tracking error initially declines as sample size increases because the manager first purchases the most liquid, lowest transaction cost stocks.
 But after a point, as less liquid stocks with higher transaction costs are added to increase the sample size, tracking error increases.

-TChe tracking error of an indexed equity fund increases with:
+The tracking error of an indexed equity fund increases with:
 - Management fees charged to manage the fund.
 - Paying commissions (or bid-asked spread) to execute trades.
 - The addition of less liquid securities with higher transaction costs to the sample.